 Here we must call a halt to our brief survey of the facts and fancies of Atlantis which it is our intention to expand and develop in future articles.
 Meanwhile, we hope that what we have told you in this article has given you much food for thought and encouragement to delve more deeply into the subject.
 In our follow-up to this article, published in July 2018, we discuss Plato's story of Atlantis and what the 20th century writer, Sir Henry Rider Haggard, had to say about some of the highly advanced arts and sciences which the Atlanteans developed and exported to almost every corner of the world, before and after the destruction of the Motherland.

-Beginning in January 2019, we will publish an in-depth investigation in three parts of the migrations of the Atlanteans and the colonies they founded around the world.
-In our customary afterword to this new investigation we discuss the Oera Linda Book in much more detail than we have had the space and time to do in this article and address the accusations of fraud made against it which, as we show, have been prompted not by hard evidence, but by self-interest, prejudice and bigotry.
-Readers who are interested in exploring the rich legacy of Atlantis and the Ancient Wisdom contained in the Oera Linda Book further, have much to look forward to!
+In January 2019, we published the first article of a three-part investigation into the migrations of the Atlanteans and the colonies they founded around the world.
+In our customary afterword to this in-depth investigation we discuss the Oera Linda Book in much more detail than we have had the space and time to do in this article and address the accusations of fraud made against it which, as we show, have been prompted not by hard evidence, but by self-interest, prejudice and bigotry.
+Readers who are interested in exploring the rich legacy of Atlantis and the Ancient Wisdom contained in the Oera Linda Book further, will be sure to enjoy this new investigation.

 © Copyright occult-mysteries.org.
 Article added 26 September 2014.
 Updated 19 January 2021.